fgsalomao/Project-3/README.md

 ## Ethical considerations
-We used publically available data for the purpose of our study and visuals.
+We used publicly available data for the purpose of our study and visuals.
 It does not contain any personal information.
-We have hosted it publicly on Git Hub for any exploration of public interests.
+We have hosted it publicly on Github for any exploration of public interests.
 We do not have any algorithmic bias in the data that we are exploring or projecting as we are representing the crimes in the neighborhoods on crime statistics without reference to any individual or entity.

 ## References
 Neighbourhood Crime Rates Open Data. (n.d.).
 Data.torontopolice.on.ca.